mfajarna/rn-templategenerator/README.md

 - React-navigation/native-stack:^6.9.12

-# Dependencies and version will update ASAP
+# Dependencies and version will updated ASAP